jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 **Resilience Strategies:**
 - **Fail-Fast Error Handling:** The system terminates immediately when critical errors occur.
-- **Graceful Critic Rejection Failure:** The system returns a graceful failure message when critic rejection retry limits are exceeded.
+- **Graceful Critic Rejection Failure:** When critic rejection retry limits are exceeded, orchestrator sets finalizer as next step and instructs finalizer to return specific final answer with failing agent attribution in reasoning trace.
 - **Error Recovery:** State repair and retry mechanisms attempt to recover from transient and recoverable errors.
 - **Fault Tolerance:** The workflow is robust to individual agent or tool failures, isolating failures and preventing system-wide crashes.
 - **Monitoring and Alerting:** Errors and failures are logged and can trigger alerts for operational monitoring.